 Definition of Gross Margin

-Examples of Gross Margin
+Examples of Gross Margin Calculations

-If a retailer had net sales of $40,000 and its cost of goods sold was $24,000, the gross margin was $16,000 or 40% of net sales ($16,000/$40,000).
+If a retailer had net sales of $40,000 and its cost of goods sold was $24,000, the retailer had a gross margin of $16,000 or 40% of net sales ($16,000/$40,000).